-40 Questions You Should Always Ask Your Doctor After 40
+40 Questions Every Man Should Ask His Doctor After 40

 But, in order to have those conversations, you might need to bring them up yourself.
-So the next time you head to the doctor’s office, make sure to ask him or her the following questions.
-Getting answers—and personalizing your care—in your 40s will ensure you’re feeling your best in your 50s, 60s, and beyond.
+If you’re a man over 40, the next time you head to the doctor’s office, make sure to pose the following 40 questions.
+Getting answers—and personalizing your care—will ensure you’re feeling your best in your 50s, 60s, and beyond.